 |Cemetery notes and/or description:|

 This old family graveyard is located on Maidstone Plantation, near Owings, Maryland.
 One half acre in size, it is located on private property.
-Unfortunately, it is very neglected and quite overgrown.

 "I hereby reserve in perpetuity one half acre of the land herby devised as the family burial ground."